obymael/hivemind.exe/README.md

 # Start the frontend development server
 npm run dev

 # In a separate terminal, start the backend (if applicable)
 cd backend
 python app.py
 ```

+The frontend will be available at `http://localhost:8080`
-The application will be available at `http://localhost:3000`
+The backend will be available at `http://localhost:5000`

 #### Option 2: Production Build